 The various species and genera of water boatmen are most common in ponds and in quiet areas of lakes and streams, where vegetation gives them something to cling to as well as something to eat.
 Water boatmen are strong fliers and are attracted at night to artificial lights.
 They are quite clumsy out of water.
 People find the occasional stray water boatman in birdbaths and swimming pools, where the insect ends up after a night’s flying excursion.

 Almost all “true bugs” (in the order Hemiptera) have tubelike mouthparts for sucking in their nourishment.
 Water boatmen are one of the few aquatic members of this order that are not predaceous and do not bite people.
 Instead, they suck juices from algae, plants and detritus.
 Only a few species eat other small aquatic creatures (such as mosquito larvae).

 Water boatmen adhere their eggs on underwater objects.
 Generally, the young look like miniature versions of the adults, only lacking the wings, which they acquire during their final molt.

-Water boatmen are fascinating creatures to watch in an aquarium.
-Also, because fish eat water boatmen, fly-fishers sometimes craft lures replicating the insects, then simulate their jerky swimming pattern in order the catch fish—and have a lot of fun in the process!
+Water boatmen are fascinating creatures to watch, especially in an aquarium.
+Also, because fish eat water boatmen, fly-fishers sometimes craft lures replicating the insects, then simulate their jerky swimming pattern in order the catch fish — and have a lot of fun in the process!